shakes76/PatternFlow/recognition/s4587349_UNet3D_Prostate/README.md

 ### Data Augmentation
 While there are 157 training images these scans are only of 27 individuals.
-Data augmentation using publicly available code by Siyu Liu [7] was also planned to be undertaken.
+Data augmentation, using methods such as those indicated by Siyu Liu [7] were also planned to be undertaken.

 ### Description of the algorithm
 The data set is sufficiently large to require the images be provided to the